 - 1. Have five employment positions been created since initial licensure? - 2.
-Have we advertised available positions in diverse media with the objective of more effectively reaching women? - 3.
-Have we attended at least one job and recruitment fair that specifically targets women? - 4.
-Have women been hired and retained for at least 20% of the available positions? - 5.
-Have women employees been offered opportunities to engage in shadow training? - 6.
-How many women have chosen to engage in shadow training?
+Have we advertised available positions in diverse media with the objective of more effectively achieving our goals? - 3.
+Are 30% of employees minorities? - 4.
+Are 30% of employees women? - 5.
+Are 20% of employees veterans? - 6.
+Are 10% of employees people with disabilities? - 7.
+Do 10% of employees identify as LGBTQ+? - 8.
+Have 10% of employees been given the opportunity to engage in shadow training?